 When I told my husband all the reasons we use agricultural chemicals and the harm done, my husband got angry and said “Farmers aren’t stupid, that can’t be right!”

 I think there are a number of reasons why farmers don’t go back to sustainable organic farming.

 First, there is far too much money to be made in the chemical herbicide, pesticide, and insecticide industry to stop this juggernaut.
 After reading Lessig’s book “Republic, Lost”, one of the best, if not the best book on campaign finance reform, I despair of campaign financing ever happening.
 So chemical lobbyists will continue to donate enough money to politicians to maintain the status quo.
 Plus the chemical industry has infiltrated regulatory agencies via the revolving door for decades and is now in a position to assassinate the EPA, with newly appointed Scott Pruitt, who would like to get rid of the EPA.

 Second, about half of farmers are hired guns.
 They don’t own the land and care about passing it on in good health to their children.
 They rent the land, and their goal, and the owner’s goal is for them to make as much profit as possible.

 Fourth, it takes time to learn to farm organically properly.
 So even if the farmer survives financially, mistakes will be made.
-Hopefully made up for by the higher price of organic food, but as wealth grows more and more unevenly distributed, and the risk of another economic crash grows every day since meaningful reforms weren’t made and the U.S. and most of the world are in even greater debt than before 2008, and the Trump administration going to try to remove as many protections from Americans as possible, making fraud once again legal, well it’s not looking good.
+Hopefully made up for by the higher price of organic food, but as wealth grows increasingly more unevenly distributed, and the risk of another economic crash grows (not to mention lack of reforms, being in more debt now than 2008, etc).

 What about electrifying farming?